veelenga/gh-pr-review-voodoo/README.md

 # gh-pr-review-voodoo

-> A GitHub App built with [Probot](https://github.com/probot/probot) that A Probot app
+> A GitHub App built with [Probot](https://github.com/probot/probot) that A Probot app.

 ## Setup